yochaigal/cairn/wip/2e/wilderness-exploration.md

 # Wilderness Exploration

-## Hex Crawling
+## The Basics
-- A "hex" represents 6 miles on a map.
 - A day is divided in 3 phases of 8 hours each (morning, noon, night).
 - A single **Wilderness Action** can be chosen per phase.
 - For each night the party skips the **Rest** action, each PC adds one **Fatigue** to their inventory.
 - At the start of each day, roll on the [**Weather**](#weather) table for the appropriate season.
+- For hexcrawls, a hex represents 6 miles on the map.

 ### Wilderness Actions
 #### Travel
-- The party travels across a single hex.
+- The party travels 6 miles (or across a single hex).
 Obvious locations, features, and terrain of nearby hexes are revealed according to their distance.
-- A healthy person can travel by foot up to two hexes per day.
-Horses and other mounts double travel speed.
+- A healthy person can walk up to 24 miles per day (or two hexes).
+Horses and other mounts increase travel speed.
 - Difficult terrain, obstacles, and slower party members can reduce travel speed by half or more.
 - The party must be careful to avoid losing their way (see [Getting Lost](#getting-lost).
 - The Warden rolls on the [Events Table](#events-table).

 ##### Getting Lost
 - There is a 2-in-6 chance the party will get lost when traveling via difficult terrain.
-- If the party gets lost, roll on the [Cardinal Directions](#cardinal-directions) table to determine which hex the party finds themselves.
-They may need to spend a **Wilderness Action** to recover their way.
+- If the party gets lost, they may need to spend a **Wilderness Action** to recover their way.
+Optionally roll on the [Cardinal Directions](#cardinal-directions) table to see where the party finds themselves.
 - Maps and relevant backgrounds negate the need for a roll, or decrease the chances of getting lost to 1-in-6.

 ##### Cardinal Directions